snowdrop/k8s-infra/ansible/roles/hetzner/create_ssh_key/README.md

 --------------

 The following variables are required:
-* override_public_key: Instead of using the passwordstore Hetzner RSA key use the one provided in this variable
+* vm_public_key: Contents of the public key to be used as the VM public key.

-Optional variables
-* hetzner_context_name: Hetzner context to use.
-Will default to `snowdrop` if no context is provided.

 Dependencies
 ------------